atm08e/amiller.im-frontend/Readme.md

 ## Synopsis

-This project is the frontend for my personal blog/website served by amiller-python backend.
+This project is a nodejs-react frontend for my personal blog/website served by amiller-python backend.
 It displays blog posts, snowboarding trip pictures, fishing pictures, and my music taste.
 Pull requests welcome! :)

 ## Motivation